aleandros/sky/README.md

 This small collection of functions attempts to provide a way to do just that.

-One important aspect of this library is that it tries to be useful as much as it is intended to be fun thought experiment.
-That's why everything is provided with functions instead of macros.
+One important aspect of this library is that it tries to be useful as much as it is intended to be fun thought experiment. ~~That's why everything is provided with functions instead of macros.
 Why?
 Maybe I'm not smart enough for macros.
-But also I believe that we can go a long, long way without them.
+But also I believe that we can go a long, long way without them.~~ While the original idea was to use only functions, turns out that's stupid since it undervalues useful functionality that can be added with them.
+The core of Sky is functions only, but a module named `Sky.Ext` in order to have a richer API.

 ## Examples